-WHAT IS A KEYWORD?
+WHAT IS AN SEO KEYWORD?

+First, SEO stands for Search Engine Optimization, which is the process of maximizing the number of visitors to a particular website by ensuring that the site appears high on the list of results returned by a search engine.
 In the most basic sense, a “keyword” is a search term Google uses to index your web pages.
 Keywords can be single words or short phrases.
 These words are used to describe the content on the page.
 Keywords are used in the opening paragraph of your webpage and can also be used in header or page in naming conventions.

 USING KEYWORD WIDGETS